ASHA-2005/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 *MENTOR*: NEELA SANTOSH

-#📌 Project Description – Sentiment Analysis with NLP
-This project was developed as part of my internship at CODTECH IT SOLUTIONS in the Machine Learning domain.
-The objective was to implement a Sentiment Analysis system using Natural Language Processing (NLP) techniques in Python.
-The entire development process was carried out using Visual Studio Code (VS Code), which served as the primary development environment due to its simplicity, powerful extensions, and built-in terminal.
+📌 Project Description – Sentiment Analysis with NLP This project is a part of my internship at CODTECH IT SOLUTIONS, focused on understanding and implementing a Sentiment Analysis model using Natural Language Processing (NLP) techniques in Python.
+The objective of this task was to analyze short text data, identify the sentiment (positive or negative), and build a machine learning pipeline to automate the classification process.
+The entire development and execution of the project were carried out using Visual Studio Code (VS Code) on a Windows platform.

-🔍 Project Objective
-The goal of the task was to design and implement a machine learning pipeline that could analyze short text inputs and classify them based on sentiment — typically into positive or negative categories.
-Sentiment analysis is widely used in customer feedback systems, product reviews, social media monitoring, and more.
-This project aimed to provide hands-on experience with text preprocessing, feature extraction, model training, and prediction.

-🧠 Task Performed
-The following steps were undertaken during the implementation:

-Data Preparation:
+Sentiment analysis is a key application of NLP that involves extracting emotional tone or opinion from text.
+It is widely used in analyzing customer feedback, product reviews, and social media posts.
+The goal is to determine whether a given piece of text expresses a positive, negative, or sometimes neutral sentiment.
+In this project, we focused on binary classification: identifying whether the sentiment expressed in a sentence was positive or negative.

+A simple dataset was created manually with labeled examples representing both sentiment classes.
+The focus was on implementing the core NLP steps — preprocessing the text, extracting relevant features, training a classification model, and evaluating its performance.

+Key Steps in the Project:
+Importing Libraries:
+I used nltk for natural language processing tasks and scikit-learn for feature extraction and model building.

+Preparing the Dataset:
-A small labeled dataset of text samples was prepared manually.
-These sentences reflected either positive or negative emotions and served as training data for the classifier.
+A small dataset was manually constructed with sentences labeled as either positive or negative.
+This dataset served as both the training and testing base for the model.

 Text Preprocessing:
-Using the nltk library, the raw text data was cleaned and processed.
-This included:

-Converting all text to lowercase

-Tokenizing sentences into words

-Removing common stopwords (like "is", "the", "and")
+Using nltk, each sentence was tokenized, converted to lowercase, and stripped of stopwords and punctuation.
+This helped normalize the input and reduce noise.

 Feature Extraction:
-To transform text into a format suitable for machine learning, I used CountVectorizer from scikit-learn, which implements the Bag of Words model.
-This converted the processed text into numerical feature vectors.
+The cleaned text was transformed into numerical vectors using CountVectorizer from scikit-learn, which applies the Bag-of-Words model to convert words into count-based features.

 Model Training:
-A Multinomial Naive Bayes classifier from scikit-learn was used to train the model on the labeled data.
-This algorithm is particularly effective for text-based classification problems due to its speed and simplicity.
+I used the MultinomialNB classifier, a Naive Bayes variant well-suited for text classification.
+The model was trained on the extracted features and their corresponding sentiment labels.

-Prediction & Evaluation:
+Prediction and Evaluation:
-The trained model was tested using a separate list of text samples.
-The predicted sentiment for each input was printed alongside the input, allowing for easy interpretation of results.

-⚙️ Technologies and Tools Used
+After training, the model was tested on a set of new sentences to predict their sentiment.
+The output was printed in the terminal showing the input sentence and its predicted sentiment (positive/negative).

+Tools and Technologies Used:
-Programming Language: Python 3
+Programming Language: Python

 Libraries: nltk, scikit-learn

-IDE/Editor: Visual Studio Code
+IDE: Visual Studio Code (VS Code)

 Platform: Windows 11

-Execution: VS Code terminal with pip and Python commands
+Execution: VS Code terminal using pip and Python

-💡 Why Visual Studio Code?
+Why Visual Studio Code?
-VS Code was chosen because of its lightweight nature, excellent support for Python, and features like real-time syntax checking, integrated terminal, and intelligent code suggestions.
-The Python extension provided linting, debugging tools, and easy virtual environment management, making development faster and more efficient.
+VS Code was chosen for its Python-friendly environment, clean interface, and built-in tools like the terminal and debugger.
+It allowed me to manage packages, write and test Python code efficiently, and visualize outputs directly.
+Features like syntax highlighting, linting, and integrated Git support made it an ideal platform for machine learning experimentation and model development.

-✅ Outcomes and Learning
+Learning Outcomes:
-Gained practical experience in Natural Language Processing

-Learned how to use nltk for text preprocessing and tokenization

-Understood how machine learning models can be trained on text data

-Explored feature extraction using CountVectorizer

-Improved proficiency in Python and the scikit-learn library

-Learned how to debug and run Python scripts within a professional IDE

-Additionally, I gained experience dealing with common errors like package installation issues and network-related problems, which helped build my troubleshooting skills.

-🏁 Conclusion
-The Sentiment Analysis project gave me a clear understanding of how to build a real-world NLP model using Python.
-From data cleaning to model evaluation, each step enhanced my knowledge of machine learning workflows.
-The project also helped me become more confident in using development tools like Visual Studio Code and Python libraries such as nltk and scikit-learn.
+Through this project, I gained a deeper understanding of natural language processing, particularly in the area of text cleaning, feature engineering, and sentiment classification.
+I became comfortable using nltk for basic NLP tasks and learned how to convert unstructured text into machine-readable formats using CountVectorizer.

+I also enhanced my understanding of Naive Bayes classifiers and their application in binary text classification.
+Additionally, I learned how to structure small machine learning projects, troubleshoot Python package installation issues, and run end-to-end Python code inside VS Code.

+The project taught me how sentiment analysis models can be applied to solve real-world problems such as product review analysis, feedback classification, and opinion mining.
+The experience also improved my confidence in writing modular, reusable code and documenting ML workflows clearly.

+Conclusion:
+The Sentiment Analysis with NLP project was a highly insightful part of my internship experience.
+It helped me apply theoretical concepts in practical coding, strengthened my machine learning foundation, and enhanced my ability to work with textual data.
+The project flow — from data preprocessing to prediction — was a complete hands-on cycle of an NLP solution.
+These learnings are valuable assets for my future academic projects and professional development in data science.

-This repository contains the full implementation of the project, including the code, necessary instructions, and sample data.
-This experience has been instrumental in strengthening both my technical and problem-solving skills, which will be useful in future academic and professional machine learning projects.
+This GitHub repository contains the complete implementation of the project, including Python source code, instructions to run it, and a sample dataset for testing.